Matching (PSM, CEM, NN, Weighting)

 In the 1970s, the National Supported Work (NSW) Demonstration randomly assigned disadvantaged workers to a job training program.
 The experimental data showed the program raised earnings by about $1,800 per year.

 But what if the experiment had never been run?
 Could you recover the treatment effect using observational data alone?
 Dehejia and Wahba (1999) took the treated group from the NSW experiment and matched them to comparison groups drawn from large survey datasets (the CPS and PSID).
-Using propensity score matching on pre-treatment covariates (age, education, earnings history, race, marital status), they recovered estimates remarkably close to the experimental benchmark.
+Using matching on pre-treatment covariates (age, education, earnings history, race, marital status), they recovered estimates remarkably close to the experimental benchmark.

-(Dehejia & Wahba, 1999)This paper became both a prominent advertisement and a cautionary tale for matching.
+This paper became both a prominent advertisement and a cautionary tale for matching.
 It showed matching can work — but only when you have the right covariates and the comparison group overlaps well with the treated group.
+Matching has since become a standard tool across disciplines — for example, Azoulay et al. (2014) employed matching to test whether the Matthew effect in science reflects genuine cumulative advantage or selection.

 had previously shown that naive observational methods (including OLS) failed badly at recovering the experimental benchmark.
 Matching was an improvement — but not a magic bullet.